dasic002/GameOfKings/README.md

   ![How To Play navigation](documentation/Feat-htp_nav.PNG)

 - __Credits__
-  - Includes mentions to those that taught me the game, a link to the repository and a link to contact via my business (Studio Silva) whatsapp.<br>
+  - Includes mentions to those that taught me the game, a link to the repository and a link to contact via my business (Studio Silva) WhatsApp.<br>
   ![Credits section](documentation/Feat-Credits.PNG)

 - __Error 404 Page__